MLHale/CYBR8950/projects/milestone3.md

 - What is the focus of your project, at a high level?
 - How is your project significant within cybersecurity?
 - What findings from your project relate to cybersecurity best practices or on-going academic / industrial research and development?
-How might other practioners or researchers use your work in the field?
+How might other practitioners or researchers use your work in the field?
 - Contextualize the research literature as it relates to your project - What are other people / companies / labs doing that is similar to your work?

 ### Submission materials